suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 #  Security Considerations

 This document extends the SUIT manifest specification.
-A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{I-D.ietf-suit-information-model}} documents.
+The extensions defined here are optional and do not make support for update-management extensions mandatory for implementations of the base SUIT manifest specification.
+A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.

 The free-text fields introduced in Sections {{text-version-required}} and {{text-current-version}} are intended solely for human consumption.
 Recipients MUST treat those values as untrusted input: they MUST NOT evaluate the text, execute embedded markup, or override machine-readable decisions derived from suit-set-version or suit-parameter-version.
 Implementations SHOULD bound the length of displayed text to mitigate interface flooding and log injection.

+The suit-coswid element can expose detailed software identity and SBOM information.
+Such information can help authorized operators assess inventory, vulnerability exposure, and compliance, but the same information can also help an attacker or unauthorized observer quickly identify software components and versions on a device.
+Deployments SHOULD treat manifests containing suit-coswid as sensitive metadata, limit access to authorized parties, and consider using severable suit-coswid content so that intermediaries and Recipients that do not need this metadata can discard it without invalidating the manifest signature.

 Component metadata ({{suit-parameter-component-metadata}}) can expose operator identifiers, file paths, or other locally meaningful strings.
 Deployments SHOULD validate these values against local policy before applying them, and MUST handle missing or malformed metadata defensively so that the update agent does not escalate privileges or disclose sensitive information inadvertently.